dorshemtov46-ai/ShemTov-Protfolio/src/content/projects/ice-slingers.md

   - "/images/ice-slingers-cover.png"
 ---

-Ice Slingers is an action-driven arcade shooter where players flick, bank, and angle shots to defeat opponents and outscore waves of enemies.
-My responsibilities included balancing enemy behaviors, designing arena layouts, and creating clear player progression loops.
+Ice Slingers is a competitive PvPvE experience built around a physics-driven slingshot mechanic, encouraging players to balance precision, timing, and interference against both opponents and the environment.